UMDLARS/wormwood/README.md

  1. Make the reactor program crash due to a buffer overflow corrupting the stack.
  2. Make the reactor fail due to an integer overflow / sign issue.
  3. Read the `super` user password out of program memory using a format string vulnerability.
+(The `super` user has a special privilege on the reactor that is especially dangerous.)
  4. Make the reactor fail due to an off-by-one error.

 ### remediation